MVC Architecture in Salesforce

 1. Model (Database Layer)

-The schema and data in Salesforce represent the system altogether.
+The model layer in Salesforce represents the data structure and business data of the application, defining how data is stored, related, and organized.
 Salesforce objects, known as sObjects, serve as the Model in the Model-View-Controller (MVC) architecture.

 Each entity in Salesforce is mapped to an sObject, which can be any object that can be stored in the Salesforce platform database.
 It is a data model for all the objects, which helps us understand the relationship between them and each of their fields.